General plan requirements (other than leases of premises)

-Schedule 3 of the Lodgment Rules sets out that any plan annexed to a dealing must:
+The requirements for a plan annexed to a dealing (other than leases of premises) are set out in Schedule 3 Lodgment Rules and state that any plan annexed to a dealing must:

 - identify the land to which it relates

-- be drawn at a reduced ratio which allows all details and notations to be clearly shown
+- be drawn in a manner and to a scale that allows all details and notations to be clearly shown

 - state the reduction ratio at which it is drawn

 - include a north point which must be directed upwards and indicate the meridian to which it relates

 - show complete dimensions, including the area, of every parcel in the plan

 - show sufficient information to define any proposed easement, or any proposed variation of an existing easement, and its relationship to the boundaries of any affected parcel